kimfucious/sakura/README.md

 * As responsive as can be (always room for improvement)
 * Bootstrap 4 and Font Awesome 5 are "baked in."
-* Brand icons in the footer via Font Awesome
+* Brand icons for social links in the footer via Font Awesome
 * Clean navbar, ready to roll, yet customizeable
 * Customizeable Jumbotron headers
 * Documentation that tries not to make your head explode